-- 3.1 This chapter provides an overview of the consultation process undertaken so far.
-When the plan advances to submission stage, all the consultation activity will be reported in detail in a Consultation Statement that will accompany the NP. - 3.2 In July 2018 questionnaires were distributed to everyone in the parish as the Neighbourhood Plan Survey.
+- 3.1 This chapter provides an overview of the consultation process; the consultation activity is reported in detail in the Consultation Statement that accompanies the NP. - 3.2 In July 2018 questionnaires were distributed to everyone in the parish as the Neighbourhood Plan Survey.
 A further second consultation was held in February and March of 2020, at which point the results of the 2018 consultation was reported and further issues were explored. - 3.3 In November 2021, a third survey was undertaken, this time inviting feedback on: - a) detail for preferred development sites, following an earlier call for sites and site assessment process - b) an emerging landscape enhancement strategy for Heathfield.